N4v1ds0n/guitar-practice-tracker/readme.md

 ### HTML Validation (W3C)

 ### HTML-validation
+- the error pages 403.html, 404.htm and 500.html are virtually derivates of the home page and return the same results as home.html

 [HTML W3C Validator](https://validator.w3.org) was used to validate html pages I am not providing aspecific Url, since the site is not static: